SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 * Compute beta diversity `FROGSSTAT Phyloseq Beta Diversity`.
 Use `env_material` as grouping variable and the R data objet and 'Other methods': cc, unifrac.

-* Compute sample ordination (NMDS) `FROGSSTAT Phyloseq NMDS`
+* Build a head map plot and ordination `FROGSSTAT Phyloseq Structure Visualisation` : Use `env_material` as grouping variable,  the R data objet and the beta-diversity unifrac.tsv output.

-* Hierarchical clustering of samples using Unifrac distance matrix
+* Hierarchical clustering of samples using Unifrac distance matrix `FROGSSTAT Phyloseq Sample Clustering` : Use `env_material` as grouping variable, the R data objet and the beta-diversity unifrac.tsv output.

 * Anova using Unifrac distance matrix